abuenosvinos/docker-boilerplate/README.md

 > The nginx instance.
 In ./docker/nginx/sites you can find the different configurations of your sites

 * app_php_817
-> The php instance.
-If you need different versions of php for your applications (legacy code) you can create an app_php_562 for instance
+> A php instance for the user applications.

+* app_php_8028
+> A php instance.
+To test that it is possible to have more than one php version working.
+In this case we haven't installed xdebug because this instance is for developer applications

 * app_composer
 > This is a temporary container with the only goal to install the php dependencies.<br/>